kubernetes-study-guide/Kubernetes-Study-Guide/Section-04-the-basics/05_pod_commands/transcript.md

 We'll cover all these later in the course.

 Ok, that's it for this video.
 See you in the next one.

+### TODO - add a couple more minutes explaining how to tweak httpd custom entrypoint to include a custom hello world message that mentions the pod's hostname.